 We have aligned our sustainability programme with the United Nations (UN) Sustainable Development Goals (SDGs) framework.
 Whilst our investments positively contribute to many of the SDGs, we have identified six SDGs which particularly resonate with our business.

 By delivering our vision, InfraRed uses its resources to:

 Given our corporate values and passions, we choose to prioritise our charitable resources to:

 InfraRed has been a signatory to the Principles for Responsible Investment (PRI) since 2011.
 PRI provides a voluntary framework to help institutional investors incorporate ESG matters into investment analysis, decision-making and ownership practices.

 InfraRed has been reporting our corporate, infrastructure and real estate ESG activities to PRI since 2014.
-In the 2019 review relating to the 2018 assessment period, InfraRed achieved the highest possible rating of “A+” under the PRI scoring system for its strategy and governance, real estate and infrastructure businesses.
-InfraRed has attained a rating of “A+” for its infrastructure business for five consecutive years, demonstrating our longstanding commitment to sustainable investment.
+In the 2020 review relating to the 2019 assessment period, InfraRed achieved the highest possible rating of “A+” under the PRI scoring system for its strategy and governance, real estate and infrastructure businesses.
+InfraRed has attained a rating of “A+” for its infrastructure business for six consecutive years, demonstrating our longstanding commitment to sustainable investment.

 Our carbon footprint

-Moving forward, InfraRed will continue to quantify, reduce and offset our future emissions as part of our overall commitment to minimise our corporate carbon footprint.
+Moving forward, we will continue to quantify, reduce and offset InfraRed’s future greenhouse gas emissions as part of our overall commitment to minimise our company’s corporate carbon footprint.